Pearland, Texas: Religion

 Shadycrest Baptist Church's previous sanctuary had a capacity around 270–275.
 By 2011, it was having a new 24000 sqft sanctuary built.
 The expected cost was $4,700,000.

 New Hope Church, an independent Christian church, started in Pearland in 1989 with 100 in attendance.
 As of 2022, the church had grown to five campuses with over 10,000 worshippers.

 Chabad Pearland Jewish Center is the first Jewish center of worship in Pearland, established by Yossi and Esty Zaklikofsky in 2009.
 In addition to Pearland, it also serves Alvin and Friendswood.

-The Sri Meenakshi Temple in Pearland had its property purchased in 1978 and was established in 1979.
-Pat Turner of the Houston Chronicle wrote that the initial facility "was barely big enough for one person to stand in while performing worship services (pooja)."
-New facilities were established circa 1995.
-From its founding in 1979 to the opening of the Chabad Pearland Jewish Center in 2009, it was the only non-Christian place of worship in Pearland.

-Rewake Inc., an independent Christian group, was founded in 2016 and chaired by Pastor Phil Brown.
-The group conducted services at the Bakfish Brewing Co. brewery in Pearland.
-Dana Burke of the Bay Area Citizen described it as nontraditional.

-The 5900 sqft Pearland Islamic Center, about 1 mi north of Farm to Market Road 518, is a part of the Islamic Society of Greater Houston.
-It began construction December 2010 with an anticipated completion time of May 2011.
-It opened c.
-2012.
-By 2016, the leadership was considering expanding the mosque, with June 2016 being the scheduled month of the start of construction.
-The mosque is on a 12 acre site.